CardiffARS/cardiffars.github.io/content/events/roundtable-2020-program.md

 Phil Longhurst GW8BVI

 Interlacing is a 1930's technique which has a lot of benefits and is still in use today (1080i HD).
 But it is a pain to get it right and if you don't the results look terrible!
 Using paid s/w (Vmix) and free s/w (OBS broadcaster) it can be done if you know how.
 1080i HD looks fab and can be transmitted via a mere 1MS/s DVB-S2 with low-latency h.264 (not even the latest 4K HEVC) phys channel.

+### Tracking and Measuring Distances with LoRa at 2.4 GHz
+Stuart Robinson GW7HPW

+A brief introduction to using the Semtech 2.4 GHz LoRa devices for long distance high altitude balloon tracking and measurement of distance by time of flight of a packet exchange.

 ### Transistor Load Lines at Home
 Alex Alt